Grace-Kan/Meal-Tracker/README.md

 #Phase 4: Task 3

-If I had more time with the project I would probably do some refactoring to reduce duplication.
+If I had more time with the project I would probably do some refactoring to reduce coupling and make some of the classes more cohesive.
 I would:

-- make Tool Menu a normal class that extends JFrame and make AddMealTool, DeleteFoodTool, EditServingsTool and ViewMealTool each have a field of type Tool Menu.
-The ToolMenu class would have the panels with the jradio buttons for days and meal type, and the classes with the field of type ToolMenu can then add their own functionality to their ToolMenu field
+- make Tool Menu a normal class that extends JFrame.
+The ToolMenu class would have the panels with the jradio buttons for days and meal type, and the classes with the field of type ToolMenu can then add their own functionality to their ToolMenu field.
+This would hopefully make AddMealTool, DeleteFoodTool, EditServingsTool, and ViewMealTool more cohesive.
 - make an interface named Tool that implements ActionListener, and make AddMealTool, DeleteFoodTool, EditServingsTool and ViewMealTool implement Tool.
-The Tool interface would have the method constructPanel that the 4 classes have to implement to construct panels specific to their functionality.
-The tool interface would also have a field of type MealTracker that the classes will inherit.
+The Tool interface would have the method constructPanel that the 4 classes have to implement to construct panels specific to their functionality, as well their own implementation of actionPerformed.
+The tool interface would also have a field of type MealTracker and a field of ToolMenu that the classes will inherit.